-Given the ever-present GPU hype, you might have wondered if paying the retail price is worth it or if you should simply buy a used graphics card.
+Given the ever-present GPU hype, you might have wondered if paying the retail price is worth it or if you should simply buy a second-hand graphics card.

-This is a perfectly reasonable way of thinking, especially considering that almost every other piece of technology can be bought second-hand and used perfectly well.
+This is a wholly rational way of thinking, especially considering that almost every other piece of technology can be bought second-hand and used perfectly well.

 Table of ContentsShow